 - Bodily Injury Liability Coverage: This covers medical expenses, lost wages, and legal fees for the people injured in an accident you caused.

-- Property Damage Liability Coverage: Pays for damage to someone else’s property, such as their vehicle, fence, or building, due to an at-fault accident.
+- Property Damage Liability Coverage: Pays for damage to someone else’s property.
+This damage could be their vehicle, a fence, or building, due to an at-fault accident.

 2. Collision Coverage

-Collision coverage pays for your vehicle if you have a collision, regardless of who the at-fault driver is.
+Collision coverage pays for your vehicle to be repaired if you have a collision.
+It doesn’t matter who the at-fault driver is.
 It covers repairs to your car after you pay the car insurance deductible.

 This type of auto insurance coverage fixes your vehicle, not medical costs, lost wages, or anything else beyond vehicle damage.